imhoffman/advent/2016/04/go/src/two/Readme.md

 ### concurrency without a channel

 It turns out that I don't need to use a channel for communication at all.
-The `go` routine handler is smart enough to manage multiple writes to the same variable, so I simply passed the address of the variable that would hold the sum and all of the routines wrote to it from within their functions.
+The `go` routine handler is smart enough to manage multiple writes to the same variable, so I simply passed the address of the variable that would hold the sum and all of the routines write to it from within their functions (and then `main()` must still wait on the WaitGroup).
 That is,
 ```
 func checker ( s string, sum *int, group *sync.WaitGroup )